Warblefly/MultimediaTools-mingw-w64/README.md

 # MultimediaTools W64
-Scripts and patches to cross-compile, for Windows 64-bit, many multimedia utilities, including FFmpeg, Dcp-o-matic, SoX, the mpv player, and all the BBC Avid-compatible MXF utilities.
-Also includes all Qt5 (version 5.11.2) libraries that will compile on mingw-w64, GraphicMagick, Poppler-utils (for PDF files) and many, many more.
+Scripts and patches to cross-compile, for Windows 64-bit, many multimedia utilities, including FFmpeg, SoX, the mpv player, and all the BBC Avid-compatible MXF utilities.
+Also includes GraphicMagick, Poppler-utils (for PDF files), filezilla and many, many more.

 # How To Install